natebirkholz/Artmospherez/README.md

 Weather app using public domain art works to display the current and forthcoming weather.

 V1.1 currently in the iTunes App Store.
 Added the following features in first revision:
-1. Added `Close` button to the detail screens.
+1. Added *Close* button to the detail screens.
+(User feedback that it was confusing.)
-2. Moved `Info` button on detail screens to make way for `Close` button.
+2. Moved *Info* button on detail screens to make way for the new *Close* button.
 3. Improved display and initialization of all labels and buttons in the app.
-4. Handled rejected location authorization.
+4. Handled rejected location authorization better.
+(User feedback that it was confusing.)
 5. Reduced refresh timeout, including geocoding.
+(User feedback that it could get hung up in geocoding phase.)
-6. Provided feedback while downloading.
+6. Provided user-facing feedback while downloading.
+(User feedback that it seemed to hang.)
 7. New images for Rainy, Sunny, and Cloudy days (most common weather types).

 Demonstrated skills: